 The most important aide to a Congress member is the chief of staff, or administrative assistant.
 Those who achieve this position have experience working closely with a Congress member and have gained his or her trust and respect.
 The Congress member relies on the chief of staff 's or administrative assistant's opinion and understanding of politics, legislation, and individual bills when making decisions.
 These aides also oversee the work of the other congressional aides.

 The legislative staff in a congressional office assists the Congress member with research of bills and other legislative duties.
-The legislative director directs the legislative staff and helps the Congress member keep up to date on important bills.
+The legislative director oversees the legislative staff and helps the Congress member keep up to date on important bills.
 They make sure the Congress member can make informed decisions on issues.
 Assisting the director are legislative assistants and legislative correspondents.
 Legislative assistants are each responsible for the coverage of issues in which they have developed some expertise.
 They brief the member of Congress on the status of legislation for which they are responsible and prepare floor statements and amendments for them; they may also write speeches for the member.
-Legislative correspondents are responsible for researching and drafting responses to letters received in the Congress member's offices.
+Legislative correspondents research and draft responses to letters received in the Congress member's offices.

 Press secretaries are the primary spokespersons for members of Congress in their dealings with the media and the public.
 They respond to daily inquiries from the press, plan media coverage, coordinate press conferences, prepare press releases, review daily newspapers, and write content for blogs, social media sites, and Tweets.